-You’ve selected a new HR technology system for your organization and now, a critical time begins.
-You need to effectively prepare your company to adopt and use this new technology – otherwise, you will not see the highest return on your investment.
-A conscientious and empathetic approach to change management can help your organization maximize success as you move to a new HR technology system.
+Imagine that you have selected a new HR technology system: Now comes the hard part –effectively preparing your company to adopt and use this platform.
+Otherwise, you won’t see the highest possible return on your investment.
+A conscientious and empathetic approach to an effective change management plan can help maximize success as the company transitions to a new HR platform.

-Here are four change management tips to embrace:
+Here are several critical organizational change management tips for your firm to embrace:

 1. Encourage questions